-SECTION 10.23 RECREATION AND OPEN SPACE LAND IN DEVELOPMENTS [AMENDED 6/19/21]
+SECTION 10.23 RECREATION AND OPEN SPACE LAND [AMENDED 6/19/21;4/30/22]

-A. Applicability and Purpose: This section is applicable to developments proposed for the Village Center District and the Village Residential District.
+- A. Applicability and Purpose: This section is applicable to developments proposed for the Village Center District and the Village Residential District.
 The purpose of these provisions is to provide for the development of useable open space and recreation land within residential neighborhoods, to include, but not limited to: playgrounds, ball fields, picnic areas, passive open space, and networks of inter-connected trails, walkways and bicycle paths.
-Landscaping of these areas should be designed to enhance their use for recreation while providing privacy for individual homeowners.

-B. Retention of Useable Open Space and Recreation Land in Residential Developments:

-- 1. The Planning Board shall require the reservation of land for proposed or future parks, playgrounds, trails, walkways, bicycle paths, or conservation areas to benefit the residents of the proposed development and the general public.
+Landscaping of these areas should be designed to enhance their use for recreation while providing privacy for individual homeowners. - B. Retention of Useable Open Space and Recreation Land: - 1.
+The Planning Board shall require the reservation of land for proposed or future parks, playgrounds, trails, walkways, bicycle paths, or conservation areas to benefit the residents of the proposed development and the general public.
 Reserved land must be of suitable dimension, topography and general character for the proposed recreational use and must be reasonably accessible to residents of the development and the public.
-This land shall be designated as Common Open Space and Recreation Land. - 2.
-The percentage of useable open space and/or recreational land to be reserved shall depend on the identified needs for outdoor recreation in the portion of the town in which the development is located, the proposed lot sizes within the development, the expected demographic makeup of the occupants of the development, and the site characteristics.
-The following table provides guidelines for determining the amount of useable open space and recreation land that should be set-aside indevelopments.
+This land shall be designated as Common Open Space and Recreation Land.